 Communicate regularly.
 Just because you’re out of sight doesn’t mean you have to be out of mind.
 Make sure you communicate with your supervisor regularly, especially if you work remotely full-time.
 You don’t want to send an email every time you complete a task, but you should find a way to make sure your boss and team can track your work.
 Depending on your office culture, this might be updating a project management tracker like Airtable and/or sending daily or weekly highlight emails with a 30,000 foot version of what you've accomplished.
 You should also set recurring one-on-ones with your supervisor.
 Make sure you reply to any emails that are sent your way in a timely fashion and ping your boss when you complete a big project.
 One of the advantages of working remotely is the flexibility to pop out for a daytime appointment or errand, but when you do this, let your boss know if you'll be out of pocket for an extended period of time, so they don't panic when they can't reach you.

+Meet all deadlines...early.
 When you work remotely, it’s critical that you deliver all of your work on time.
 Meeting a deadline is the sign of a diligent employee.
-But if you truly want to impress your boss, do your best to turn big projects in ahead of schedule.
-Without the distractions of officemates, it should be easier to focus -- and there are some household chores like cooking and laundry that you can do while you work, so you'll have more time in the evenings to dedicate to a major project.
-Since you can't pop into your boss's office and let her know your ETA for a deliverable, turning work in early will ensure she never even suspects you may be late.
+If you truly want to impress your boss, though, do your best to turn big projects in ahead of schedule.
+Without the distractions of officemates, it should be easier to focus.
+Since you don’t have access to your boss to pop into her office and let her know your ETA for a deliverable, turning work in early will ensure she never even suspects you may be late.
 Of course, some assignments take the full amount of time allotted (and some deadlines are unreasonable), so you won’t always be able to turn your work in early.
 Don’t worry -- just shoot your boss an email along the way confirming you’re on the right track so she doesn’t get nervous, especially if she’s a micro-manager.